g3492/vzborg/README.md

 `apt install borgbackup`

-If you are in proxmox 5.x you must enable stretch-backports repository if you do not have it configured:
+If you are in proxmox 5.x you must enable stretch-backports repository:

-`echo "deb http://ftp.debian.org/debian stretch-backports main" >>/etc/apt/sources.list"`
+`echo "deb http://ftp.debian.org/debian stretch-backports main" >>/etc/apt/sources.list`

-`apt-get update`

  Then install BorgBackup from it:

+`apt update`

 `apt install -t stretch-backports borgbackup`